Maya Hawke Flashes Sideboob While Wearing Nothing But An Upside-Down Jacket In Instagram Video

 Stranger Things star Maya Hawke had her Instagram followers going wild over a video that she recently shared on the social media platform.

-On Sunday night, the 21-year-old actress uploaded an video that was filmed at Loyal Studios in Burbank.
+On Sunday night, the 21-year-old actress uploaded a video that was filmed at Loyal Studios in Burbank.
 The studio specializes in video shoots that require green screens, but Maya did not reveal why she was there.
 Her video was part of an Instagram slideshow that included a black-and-white photo of her face and bare shoulders.
 In the professional snapshot, she’s covered with glitter.

 The sparkly substance is also visible in Maya’s video.
 Someone filmed her walking down the hall of the studio, which has framed photos of celebrities covering the walls.
 The actress appears to be completely naked, aside from the upside-down denim jacket that she’s using to cover herself up with.
 She’s holding it in place with one hand behind her back, and she has a water bottle in her other hand.